 Knowledge is power when it comes to building a healthy relationship with your period.
 Your menstrual cycle is an important sign of your overall health, and being aware of the stages, signs, and what causes changes is key to tracking it to maintain your wellness.

-For many women, a healthy menstrual cycle lasts anywhere between 24-35 days with periods of 4-7 days.
+For many, a healthy menstrual cycle lasts between 24 and 35 days, with periods of 4 to 7 days.
 To help nurture a positive relationship with your body, it helps to know the basics of how your menstrual cycle works.
 This guide will help you become more in tune with what a healthy menstrual cycle looks like, how to track it for optimal health, and what can cause changes in your cycle.

 AVERAGE LENGTH OF MENSTRUAL CYCLE

 The average menstrual cycle lasts 21-28 days, with day one being the start of your period.
-Some women have cycles that last up to 35 days.
-Keep in mind that every woman's cycle is unique and tracking your period can give you a better understanding of what's normal for you.
+Some have cycles that last up to 35 days.
+Remember that every cycle is unique, and tracking your period can give you a better understanding of what's normal for you.

 TRACKING YOUR PERIOD